Scarcity Marketig Tactics used by the World’s Biggest Brands

 They release items only once a week.

-Their products have very high perceived scarcity that a very loyal group of fans wait with mouths watering for every item they release.
+Their products have a very high perceived scarcity and a very loyal group of fans and existing customers wait with mouths watering for every item they release.
 And almost always, their products sell out in less than a day – many of them only in minutes.

 Check out their website and see how it looks like they’re not even trying!

 Amazon doesn’t just want you to buy from them.
 They want you to be a Prime member.

 So what do they do?
 They invented Prime day.
 Just one day when prime members get special discounts, deals, and free shipping.

 And if you regularly buy from Amazon and you find a good offer on this day, it would be wise to get a Prime membership.

 Say what you want about the Kardashians.
 But you can’t deny that they have business sense.

 The way Kylie Jenner promotes her limited edition beauty products is an eCommerce story worth telling.
 She uses a combination of different scarcity marketing strategies that get people in a buying frenzy.

 She’s got a good brand.
 Even when she’s not selling anything, she engages with her fans.
 When she does have a product to promote, she builds up the tension weeks before the launch.